 - 3 years high school math (2 years algebra) or Intermediate Algebra in college.
-Minimum grade of 2.0 if taken in college - 2 years (high school) OR 10 quarter credits (college) of a single foreign language or through 102 with a passing grade - English Composition (10 quarter credits) - Quantitative/Symbolic Reasoning (5 quarter credits in Math or Logic).
-Does not apply to students who enrolled in college for the first time prior to Autumn Quarter, 1985 - 10 quarter credits in Natural World (NW) - 10 quarter credits in Visual, Literary, and Performing Arts (VLPA) - 10 quarter credits in Individuals and Societies (I&S)
+Minimum grade of 2.0 if taken in college - 2 years (high school) OR 10 quarter credits (college) of a single foreign language or through 102 with a passing grade - English Composition (10 quarter credits) - Reasoning (5 quarter credits in Math or Logic).
+Does not apply to students who enrolled in college for the first time prior to Autumn Quarter, 1985 - 10 quarter credits in Natural Sciences (NSc) - 10 quarter credits in Arts & Humanities (A&H) - 10 quarter credits in Social Sciences (SSc)

-Bachelor of Arts degree with a major in Interdisciplinary Arts spanning written, visual, performance, sound and video, internet, and publication arts as they respond to the constantly evolving world of contemporary arts practice.
+Bachelor of Arts degree with a major in Interdisciplinary Arts

+Interdisciplinary Arts (IA) gives students the opportunity to develop expertise in areas spanning written, visual, performance, sound and video, internet, and publication arts as they respond to the constantly evolving world of contemporary arts practice.
 The IA major is built on the belief that advanced contributions to art can be made by anyone from any class, ethnicity, race, nationality, gender, and background.
 IA faculty implement the most current and relevant thinking and practices in art in order to inspire students to push towards new advancements and achievements.